ananyachauhanbtech2024-max/Python-AI-Chatbot/README.md

 python chatbot.py

 4. Start chatting with the bot.
+5. Type `quit` to exit the chatbot.

+## Sample Conversation

+You: hi

+Bot: Hello!

+You: what is your name

+Bot: My name is AI Chatbot.

+You: bye

+Bot: Goodbye!

 ## Future Improvements

-* GUI-based chatbot
+* GUI-based chatbot using Tkinter
-* Voice interaction
 * NLP integration using NLTK or spaCy
+* Voice-based interaction
-* AI-powered responses
+* AI-powered response generation

 ## Author
 Ananya